Monday, February 29, 2016

 "A louis for giving directions?
 That's impossible!"

-• Delays in leaving Paris and the coach's weight mean that the fugitives arrive three hours late for the meeting with a royalist escort.
-Alarmed by the unrest that the troops' presence causes and supposing that the trip has been put off again, the commander orders their departure half an hour before the royals appear.
+• Delays in leaving Paris and the weight of the coach mean that the fugitives arrive three hours late for the meeting with the escort.
+Alarmed by the unrest that the troops' presence causes and supposing that the trip has been put off again, the commander orders its departure half an hour before the royals appear.

-• The worried travellers go on to the next stop.
-There they find that the men have dismounted and and that many are in the taverns, where they drink and fraternize with the locals.
-The group goes on alone.
+• The travellers find that the men have dismounted and that many are fraternizing with locals in the taverns.
+They go on alone.

 • Jean Drouet, who owns the relay at Sainte-Menehould, recognizes Louis while changing the horses.
-An ardent revolutionary, he persuades the notables that the travellers are the royal family.
-They let him gallop off to have them halted.
+A vehement Jacobin, he persuades the notables to let him stop the king.
+He and a friend take shortcuts to reach Varenne a few minutes after the royals.

-• At 23:00 everyone sleeps, except for a half-dozen Jacobins who drink in a tavern.
+• At 23:00 everyone sleeps, except for a half-dozen men who drink in a tavern.
 At Drouet's passionate demand they barricade the route.
-The guards do not stop them (the next page says more).
+The unarmed guards do not stop them.

-• The mayor is in Paris.
-The grocer who replaces him does not know what to do, and to let the situation evolve suggests that the travellers stay in the rooms over his shop until morning.
-Having no choice, they accept.
+• The mayor is the area's deputy to Paris, and the grocer who replaces him suggests that the travellers stay in the rooms over his shop until morning.
+With no other choice, they accept.

 Marie-Antoinette enters a dwelling that is not a palace or prison for the only time in her life.